-• Identify the vacant position, the finalist for the position and the requested starting salary.

-• How the finalist has been determined to meet advanced/expert level skills and experience, either by demonstrated capability at the institution or in previously held positions.

-• How the finalist has demonstrated broad and deep knowledge of the position, as well as related areas and would serve as an expert resource and/or mentor to others.

-• Discuss the depth and breadth of experience, specialized skills, or perspectives that would add significant value to the institution.

-• Submit the Letter of Justification to human resources and the Chief Financial Officer who will review the request to ensure compliance with the compensation philosophy and guidelines.
+- Identify the vacant position, the finalist for the position and the requested starting salary. - How the finalist has been determined to meet advanced/expert level skills and experience, either by demonstrated capability at the institution or in previously held positions. - How the finalist has demonstrated broad and deep knowledge of the position, as well as related areas and would serve as an expert resource and/or mentor to others. - Discuss the depth and breadth of experience, specialized skills, or perspectives that would add significant value to the institution. - Submit the Letter of Justification to the Vice President, Human Resources and the Vice President, Finance who will review the request to ensure compliance with the compensation philosophy and guidelines.